 (1) University of Texas at Austin, Austin, TX

-ABSTRACT: Depositional and Structural Evolution of the Upper Miocene Depositional Episode, East-Central Gulf of Mexico
+ABSTRACT: Deepwater Depositional Style of the Upper Miocene Depositional Episode, East-Central Gulf of Mexico

 AAPG Search and Discovery Article #90026©2004 AAPG Annual Meeting, Dallas, Texas, April 18-21, 2004.